 This page provides information on the accessibility of Davidson's popular subscribed and purchased electronic materials.
 See below for specifics on what publishers and vendors are doing to ensure accessibility of their resources.
-If you are looking for further information on accessibility of our resources, please contact Kelly Denzer, Collections Strategist, at firstname.lastname@example.org.
+If you are looking for further information on accessibility of our resources, please contact Kelly Denzer, Collections Strategist and Discovery Librarian, at email@example.com.

 Elements of this page are adapted with permission from Webster University Library

 The library's databases present electronic resources in different formats: PDF, EPUB, or HTML.

 Screen readers allow individuals with impaired vision to interact with text on a screen with a speech synthesizer or braille display.
 The American Foundation for the Blind provides useful information on screen readers on their website.
 Read More